Gas

 is a field in the block header.
 It determines how much it costs to

-burn gas at the given block height.
-Confusingly, this is not the same price at
+buy gas at the given block height.

 The price is measured in NEAR tokens per unit of gas.
 It dynamically changes in the range between 0.1 NEAR per Pgas and 2 NEAR per Pgas, based on demand.
 (1 Pgas = 1000 Tgas corresponds to a full chunk.)